Trader Joe's Monument Sign in Chattanooga, Tennessee

 ACM Panels

-ACM (Aluminum composite material) panels are layered signs with made of aluminum sheets and a polyethylene panel at the center.
+ACM (Aluminum Composite Material) panels are layered signs made from aluminum sheets with a polyethylene core.

-Translucent vinyl is used for backlit signs, where the light needs to shine through the vinyl.
+Used for backlit signs where light needs to shine through.

 How Long Does Vinyl Last?

-How Can I Increase the Age of My Vinyl?
+How Can I Increase the Life of My Vinyl?

-While it’s not applicable for all scenarios, lamination will help preserve vinyl.
+While not applicable in all cases, lamination can help preserve vinyl and extend its useful life.